PurdueDualityLab/PTM-Naming/README.md

 - **Description**: A pipeline to automatically convert huggingface model to create an `AbstractNN` object.
 - **Parameters**:
   - `hf_repo_name: str` - The name of the huggingface repo that contains the PTM.
-  - `tracing_input: str | Tensor | Tensors` - Tensor or some tensors that consists of a valid input for the specified PTM, or `auto` to automatically search for a suitable input.
+  - `tracing_input: str | Tensor | Tensors` - Tensor or some tensors that consists of a valid input for the specified PTM, `auto` to automatically search for a suitable input, default value is `auto`.
   - `verbose: bool` - Controls the printing of debug messages.
 - **Returns**: An `AbstractNN` object with the structure of specified PTM.